How Neighborhood Contractors works

 Do you handle disputes or enforce project outcomes?

 No. Neighborhood Contractors does not manage projects or arbitrate disputes.
-Support provides guidance, not enforcement.
+We provide guidance on the platform and the intro stage — not enforcement.